DinaLo44/professional-readme-generator/README.md

   http://github.com/DinaLo44/professional-readme-generator

   # Description
-  This application facilitates the creation of a README file through node.js
+  This application facilitates the creation of a README file through node.js.
+Once the user opens the integrated terminal and type the correct commands, the application will display multiple questions to populate the content of the README file.
+Once the user has answered all questions, the application displays a message indicating that the README file was successfully created.
+It is an easy process that will save a lot of time to busy developers.
   # Table of Contents
   - [Installation](#installation)
   - [Usage](#usage)